-While most TOD planning is focused on the immediate vicinity of the future HSR station in Fresno, which lies about one mile to the west of the Amtrak Station, SJJPA sees a great opportunity to encourage further development of the downtown in between the two stations.
-Also, development is already happening.
-Several multi-family housing developments have recently been completed or are underway within walking distance of the station.
+While most TOD planning is focused on the immediate vicinity of the future HSR station in Fresno, which lies just under a mile to the west of the San Joaquins Station, SJJPA sees a great opportunity to encourage further development of downtown Fresno between the two stations.
+Many new developments have already been built or are in the planning phase, with several multi-family housing developments recently being been completed or underway within walking distance of the station.
+SJJPA will continue to support further TOD development in downtown Fresno to support both the San Joaquins and future High-Speed Rail services.